5 things to do before writing an estimate

 Other clients might not be too concerned about budget and are willing to spend more for a higher quality service or product.
 For these clients, you would want to provide them with an estimate that matches the high-quality product/service you are selling.

 The second thing you should do is examine the site of the project.
-On-site, you want to make a careful examination of the area and identify any potential problems.
+If you’re onsite, you should carefully examine an area and identify any potential problems.

 If you find any problems that can affect the project during your examination, mention these and discuss suggestions and alternatives around it.

-By doing this, you not only show that you are skilled at your job but you also establish a better and more honest relationship with the client, who in the future may rehire you for other jobs.
+By doing this, you not only show that you are skilled at your job but you also establish a better and more honest relationship with the client.
+Transparency in client jobs may help you get rehired for other jobs.

-Once you have established the details for the project, you’ll need to estimate how long the job will take you.
+Once you have established project details, you’ll need to estimate how long the job will take you.
 If you have completed a similar job, you can use the timeframe of that job to estimate the time the new job will take.

-When estimating the time, be realistic as the time you provide will be associated with the costs written.
+When estimating the time for a project to be completed, be realistic.
+The time that you estimate will be associated with the costs written.
 If you are new to your field, overestimate and give yourself enough time rather than too little.

 Don’t forget to take into consideration any factors that might delay the project.
 These can be travel time, weather, legal approvals, conflicting engagements, etc.